-The education and support of doctoral researchers, as well as young postdocs, within MATH+ is building upon the foundation laid by the Berlin Mathematical School (BMS).
-In its expanded version, the BMS will be an integral part of MATH+.
-Its activities will be complemented by the MATH+ postdoc program, six new independent junior research groups, and by the new MATH+ career support program.
+The continued education and support of doctoral researchers, as well as young postdocs, within MATH+ is building upon the foundation laid by the Berlin Mathematical School (BMS).
+The BMS is the MATH+ graduate school and as such an integral part of the Cluster.
+The cluster’s activities on the graduate level are complemented by the MATH+ postdoc program, and six independent junior research groups.

 The MATH+ Postdoctoral Program addresses early-stage postdoctoral researchers across all mathematical fields from around the world.
 They are given the opportunity to carry out their own ambitious research agenda, either within the BMS Dirichlet Postdoctoral Program or within one of the MATH+ research projects.